supermarin/snippie/README.md

-# Xcode Snippets Backup / Export / Import tool
+# Xcode Snippets Backup / Import tool

 Feel free to fork, so you can export your own snippets and have them stored in your own repo.
 Below is auto-generated 'cheat-sheet' for your own exported snippets.